somogyiTi2/booker/README.md

 ?- Permission management?

 ## Admin Option Button:
-- Clicking on the appointment initiates the action.
+- Clicking on the appointment initiates the action.✅

 # Other Uses